 Anyone who has knowledge of the service performed may nominate someone for an award.
 This includes parents, community members, volunteers and staff.
 The same requirements for the nomination process exist, no matter who does the nominating.

 - Can staff be nominated for awards?

 No. These awards are for volunteer service of adult members of Girl Scouts of the USA.
-If you would like to recognize a staff member, a letter to her/his supervisor or the CEO is always appreciated.
+If you would like to recognize a staff member, a letter to her or his supervisor or the CEO is always appreciated.

 - When do I need to turn in the nomination, and who gets it?

-Completed packets are due at our Balboa Campus by Tuesday, April 30, 2013.
-Check with your service unit recognitions chair for any deadlines she/he may have to review forms before turning them in to council.
+Completed packets are due at our Balboa Campus by April 30.
+Check with your service unit recognitions chair for any deadlines she or he may have to review forms before turning them in to council.
 This gives the committee time to review the nominations, receive Board approval if needed, and order the appropriate award.
 Service units establish the due dates for service unit award nominations.

 - What should the endorsement letters say?